dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_symmetry_and_scaling.rst

 We could have also excluded a subset of images, for example using the option :samp:`exclude_images=3:301:600` to exclude the last 300 images of dataset 3.
-This option could be used to exclude the end of a dataset that was showing sigificant radiation damage, or if the crystal had moved out of the beam part-way through the measurement.
+This option could be used to exclude the end of a dataset that was showing significant radiation damage, or if the crystal had moved out of the beam part-way through the measurement.

 It is also worth checking the assigned space group using :samp:`dials.symmetry`.